Best Clinical RAG Tools for Healthcare

 LlamaIndex excels at building complex knowledge structures that go beyond simple document retrieval.
 Its advanced indexing strategies — including vector indices, tree indices, and knowledge graph construction — enable multi-hop reasoning across interconnected medical documents.

-This makes LlamaIndex particularly valuable when you need to connect patient records with research literature, cross-reference drug interactions across multiple sources, or build decision trees from clinical guidelines.
+This makes LlamaIndex particularly valuable when you need to connect multiple healthcare knowledge sources such as guidelines, protocols, and research literature, cross-reference drug interactions across multiple sources, or build decision trees from clinical guidelines.
 The trade-off is that it requires Python programming knowledge and has a steeper learning curve.

 Most Versatile Framework: LangChain